Lower Bounds on Pauli Manipulation Detection Codes: Preliminaries

-Intuitively, a unitary design is a set of operators that simulates the entire unitary operators.
-Regarding the definition of the unitary $1$-design, the right-hand side can be written as follows. \begin{lemma}\cite[Corollary~13]{Mele24} For every $O \in \calL(\C^d)$, it holds that
+Intuitively, a unitary design is a distribution over unitaries whose moments up to order $k$ match those of the Haar measure.
+In particular, for $k=1$, the Haar average has a simple closed form. \begin{lemma}\cite[Corollary~13]{Mele24} For every $O \in \calL(\C^d)$, it holds that

-\end{lemma} It is well known that the Pauli operators $\bbP_q^n$ forms a unitary $1$-design, leading to the next lemma, which will be used in our proof. \begin{lemma} For every $O \in \calL(\C^{q^n})$,
+\end{lemma} It is well known that the uniform distribution over the Pauli operators $\bbP_q^n$ forms a unitary $1$-design, leading to the next lemma, which will be used in our proof. \begin{lemma} For every $O \in \calL(\C^{q^n})$,